 Application for Student Residence should be made to the SRO by the application deadlines specified below.
 Late applications will not be considered unless a vacancy is available.

-For students who are admitted to Bachelor of Veterinary Medicine, please refer to this page (http://www.cityu.edu.hk/sro/uma/) for accommodation details.
+For students who are admitted to Bachelor of Veterinary Medicine programme, please refer to https://www.cityu.edu.hk/sro/uma/ for accommodation details.